 If you’re buying a pre-construction condo with the intention of flipping it, you run the risk of being taxed as a trader rather than an investor.
 So, what is the difference?

 As an investor, any profits you earn on your investments when you go to sell are considered capital gains, which means you only have to pay tax on 50% of your net profits.

 As a trader, you’ll be taxed on 100% of your profits because they are considered business income.

-We spoke with a Taxation Lawyer to get the nitty gritty on the risks with flipping condos.
+We spoke with a Taxation Lawyer to get the nitty-gritty on the risks of flipping condos.
 If an individual is claiming the sale of their pre-construction condo as an “investment” in order to avoid being taxed on 100% of their profits, the CRA may flag the real estate transaction.
 Here are a few use cases to keep this at top of mind and on your radar:

 - ownership of the condo, especially a pre-construction condo, is less than one year

 - the expertise and profession of the individual and their associates is relevant to real estate, taxation, or other similar industry

 - if the individual has a history of similar transactions